-Sometimes choosing an addiction treatment program can be hard when taking into account all of the different variables that may affect the success rate of treatment.
-While choosing a program best suited to your needs, you should weigh the pros and cons of out-of-state treatment.
+Sometimes, choosing an addiction treatment program can be hard when taking into account all of the different variables that may affect the success rate of treatment.
+While choosing a program best suited to your needs, weigh the pros and cons of out-of-state treatment.
 While there are some negative drawbacks to leaving the state for treatment, there are many reasons why the advantages greatly outweigh the disadvantages.

 Table of Contents